nuxeo/doc.nuxeo.com-content/src/admindoc/setup/advanced-configuration/redis-configuration.md

 *   When performing testing and killing abruptly Nuxeo process.
 *   After a crash when some inconsistencies are visible in the work manager, like worker being marked as running forever.

-Once the Nuxeo instance or cluster is stopped you can drop the Redis data using the&nbsp;`redis-cli`&nbsp;command line and send a&nbsp;`flushdb` commmand, Nuxeo is using the&nbsp;`db 0` per default.
+Once the Nuxeo instance or cluster is stopped you can drop the Redis data using the `redis-cli` command line and send a `flushdb` commmand, Nuxeo is using the `db 0` per default.